Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/do-while-loop.rst

 		//
 		// Created by: Mr. Coxall
 		// Created on: Oct 2019
-		// This program uses a while loop
+		// This program uses a do...while loop

 		#include <iostream>